dwave-examples/portfolio-optimization/README.md

 `python portfolio.py -r`

-The program will pull historical data on three stocks from downloaded historical data over a period of 2 years.
+The program will pull historical data on stocks over a period of 2 years.
 For each month in the year, the optimal portfolio is computed and the funds are reinvested.
 A plot shows the trend of the portfolio value over time, as compared to a fund portfolio (investing all of the budget into a given fund, such as S&P500).